Workshops

 Course Abstract:

-This workshop will involve a panel discussion from the following three current/former Chief Scientists or Fellows at Fortune 500 companies:
+This workshop will involve a panel discussion from the following three current/former Chief Scientists or Vice President at Fortune 500 companies:

 - Jennifer Ward, Chief Scientist, ExxonMobil